pendo-io/pendo-Looker-NPS/README.md

+# Description
+[Pendo’s](http://pendo.io/) NPS is a simple and elegant measure of customer advocacy but it doesn’t tell you how the product experience impacts customer sentiment.
+Pendo brings together NPS scores with actual product usage data to show you which features are used most heavily by NPS promoters and detractors as well as variances across user segments.
+With this data you can identify areas of the product that need improvement, and guide detractors to the highest value features.

+This Pendo NPS Block allows you to go even deeper into your NPS data to gain additional insights by varying things like time period visualized, slice and dice between channel (in-app of email), as well as view response rates, ratings by type (promoter, passive, detractor).

 # Pendo NPS - Visualized with Looker

 The Block was built using representative components to pull data from Pendo (Xplenty and the Pendo public API), transform it as necessary (ex. convert dates from epoch to human-readable, apply a hash to PII data like visitorId), load it into a data warehouse / repository (in this case, Snowflake), and visualize it via Looker.